jshlomi/SignalProcessingProject/PythonCluster/README.md

 - fluxes - NO NEED
 - paramdct_base - dictionnary of the base values for parameters B, decaycst, psfwidth and beta
 - bkgmeans, decaycsts, psfwidths, betas - NO NEED
-- Ntries - Number of tries to generate pdf of the thresholds
+- N_tries - Number of tries to generate pdf of the thresholds

     Note: Currently this mode will only be run once, on the basic parameter values

 3) python run.py submitSTD

-For the basic parameter set, it will submit Ntries jobs to calculate Ntries distinct values of the thresholds
+For the basic parameter set, it will submit N_tries jobs to calculate N_tries distinct values of the thresholds

 4) python run.py readSTD